W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Homework Projects/HP2 - Tic Tac Toe/README.md

 **OUTPUT:** The user's input, but only input that is *min <= input <= max*.

-* Get user to enter their decision.
+* Get user to enter their decision via a **cin** command.
-* While their input is invalid (< min or > max), have them re-enter their selection.
+* While their input is invalid (input < min or input > max), have them re-enter their selection.
 * Return the user's input once valid input has been provided.

+This function is meant to be generic so that *anything* can call it to get validated input; not just x, y coordinates of the board.

 ## void DrawBoard() - DONE